kyleherzog/AssemblyInfoReaderTask/readme.md

 ﻿# Assembly Info Reader Task

-A build task that reads the assembly attributes from the AssemblyInfo.cs file and makes them available as build variables.
+A build task that reads the assembly attributes from the AssemblyInfo file and makes them available as build variables.

 ### Arguments
 ##### Path to AssemblyInfo.cs